Alfred Machin (director)

 Alfred Machin (20 April 1877 – 16 June 1929) was a French actor and film director.
-He is remembered to have been one of the few French film directors whose films expressed progressive tendencies before World War I. He was also a pioneer of aerial filming.
+He is remembered for having been one of the few French film directors whose films expressed progressive tendencies prior to World War I. He was also a pioneer of aerial filming.
 After 1920 Alfred Machin devoted himself to films of animals.

 Machin started his career as a press photographer for the magazine L'illustration.
-He was then recruited by the film production company Pathé which sent him in 1907 to Africa where he realised in particular a large number of short films on wild animals.
+He was then recruited by the film production company Pathé, which sent him to Africa in 1907, where he particularly made a large number of short films on wild animals.